-Using the Enviroscape® Coastal Model, students learn about point and non-point sources of pollution and the effects on the ocean and coastal communities.
+Using the EnviroScape® Coastal Model, students learn about point and non-point sources of pollution and the effects on the ocean and coastal communities.
 Students experience the effects of pollution including above ground pollution through simulated rain experiments, as well as groundwater contamination through observing leaking underground storage tanks.
-Students also participate in an oil spill simulation and attempt to clean up the spill near the simulated shore.
+Students also participate in an oil spill simulation and attempt to clean up an “animal” affected by the oil spill.

-Using ENVIROSCAPE, a watershed model, students explore point and non-point sources of pollution.
+Using the Watershed/Nonpoint Source EnviroScape® Model, students explore point and non-point sources of pollution.
 This hands-on activity allows students to experience the effects of pollution and discuss conservation methods.
 Students participate in a water filtering activity in an attempt to clean polluted water as well.

-Using Enviroscape®, a wetland model, students learn how wetlands function.
-We’ll explore how wetlands reduce the rate of flooding and erosion, hold pollutants, and provide habitats for birds and other animals.
-We’ll also learn how wetlands improve the quality of our water, and discover we can do to help conserve our wetlands.
-Students also play a game to help them understand the importance of wetlands.
+Using the EnviroScape® Wetlands Model, students learn how wetlands function.
+They explore how wetlands reduce the rate of flooding and erosion, hold pollutants, and provide habitats for birds and other animals.
+They learn how wetlands improve the quality of our water and discover what they can do to help conserve wetlands.
+Students also play our Museum Wetland Game to help them understand the importance of wetlands.

 Specialty Program Price: $175